cocoPiggy/JAVA-OCP-1Z0-851/thread.md

 【Answer】 B
 **Explanation/Reference:**
 wait() or notify() calls have to be invoked on object once you get monitor on that object.Otherwise, will throw the IllegalMonitorStateException.
-The solution is change ynchronized (Thread.currentThread()) to synchronized (obj).
+The solution is to change synchronized (Thread.currentThread()) to synchronized (obj).

 Reference:Java: Concurrency and Practice.